davidwernerhh/manager-manual/README.md

 **I expect you to help me with my goals**

 We are successful together.
-But in contrary to what you might read elsewhere, I don't believe that managers work only for their employees.
+However, in contrary to what you might read elsewhere, I don't believe that managers work only for their employees.
 I see it more this way: we share the same goals.
 I help to split up the packages and share the workload equitably.
 I have the higher purpose in mind (the “lighthouse” for you to aim for) and will help you get the direction right.
-But you do the rowing.
+You need to do the rowing.
 I gladly share the goals I have for the team and the org in a technical vision discussion.
-The best way to move forward with personal and organizational goals is to be aligned and heading in the same direction.
+The best way to move forward with personal and organisational goals is to be aligned and heading in the same direction.

-**High agreeableness vs. low agreeableness**
+**High agreeableness vs low agreeableness**

 I tend to be a “highly agreeable” person.
 That neither something good or bad.
-The positive side is, that I usually have a very high empathy for your challenges and requests, I listen carefully and try to support you.
+The positive side is that I usually have a very high empathy for your challenges and requests, I listen carefully and try to support you.
 The downside is that I might not always come straight to a point, especially when it comes to negative feedback.
 I’m working on that.
-If you have the feeling that I am holding back some feedback, tell me.
+If you have the feeling that I am holding back some feedback, please tell me.
 I also can be very blunt when directly requested.

 **My door is not always open**